top of page

 Examples of situations where playing time may vary:

-• Close or high-stakes games
+• Close or high-stakes games (Late-game situations or Elimination games)

 • Injuries